ValK-98/api-web-server/README.md

 #### *User_smartwatches model:*
 * The user_smartwatches model has a many to one with the users model where each user can have multiple smartwatches saved, but the user_smartwatches model can only be accessed by one user.
 It is also associated with the smartwatches model in a many to many relationship.
-Foreign keys of "model_id" and "user_id" are defined inside of this model to establish the relationships between the two models.
+Foreign keys of smartwatches and users are defined inside of this model to establish the relationships between the two models.

 ```python
 class UserSmartwatch(db.Model):